-Spruell added a joint investigation was launched with his agency and the Colorado Bureau of Investigations.
+Spruell said a joint investigation was launched with his agency and the Colorado Bureau of Investigations.

-Initial reports said Begay was brought into the jail around 1 a.m.
+Initial reports stated Begay was brought into the jail about 1 a.m.
 Saturday, Oct.
-26. The social media site reveals the inmate was "highly intoxicated," and transported to an unnamed hospital for a medical clearance.
+26. The social media site reveals the inmate was “highly intoxicated,” and transported to an unnamed hospital for a medical clearance.

 After being cleared at the hospital, the inmate was returned to the jail at an unknown time.
 The Facebook post indicates the inmate was booked at 7 p.m.